Side effects of prostate cancer radiotherapy

 With low dose rate brachytherapy, research studies have shown that in men who could have erections before treatment, between 15 and 40 out of 100 (15 to 40%) have erection problems after treatment.
 The studies showing the higher levels of erection problems probably included a higher proportion of older men.

 For combined high dose rate brachytherapy and external beam radiotherapy, the statistics on erection problems vary a great deal.
-One difficulty is that the studies don't all use the same definition of erectile difficulty or impotence.
-Studies report that between 14 and 45 men in every 100 treated have some degree of problem.
-In older men, up to 76 out of every 100 had erection problems 7 years after treatment.
+One difficulty is that the studies don't all use the same definition of erection problems or impotence.
+Studies report that between 14 and 45 men in every 100 treated (14 to 45%) have some degree of problem.
+In older men, up to 76 out of every 100 (76%) had erection problems 7 years after treatment.

 Question about cancer?
 Contact our information nurse team